techfromsage/aspire-moodle-integration/README.md

 ## Pre-requisites

 A running Moodle instance.
 This block has been tested against Moodle v2.4.
 It has not been tested against any other version.
+The 1.x version of the Moodle Block code resides in this repository, but is no longer maintained.
+No version 1.x code is included in the version 2.4 tar file.

 Our test environment was the Bitnami Moodle Stack (http://bitnami.org/stack/moodle) running in a local virtual machine.